How it Works

 The low background environment plus the ability to locate interactions precisely are not quite enough to reach the full potential of the LZ experiment.
 To further decrease the background in peripheral regions of the LXe-TPC, two other detectors are required.
 One is the so-called Skin Detector.
 This is a thin region inside the cryostat but outside and underneath the TPC, which contains about 2 tonnes of liquid xenon.
 This is prime scintillator material and is viewed by a further 131 PMTs located in that region.

 The second system is the LZ Outer Detector: a set of transparent acrylic tanks which hug the central cryostat.
-These contain over 20 tonnes of organic liquid scintillator doped with gadolinium – a special material that captures neutrons very efficiently.
+These contain nearly 20 tonnes of organic liquid scintillator doped with gadolinium – a special material that captures neutrons very efficiently.
 These tanks are watched by 120 PMTs located outward in the water space.
-Any neutrons scattering in the LXe TPC can get captured by this ‘veto’ detector and will therefore be confused with signal interactions – neutrons produce nuclear recoils, much like WIMPs, and they must be carefully avoided!
+Any neutrons scattering in the LXe-TPC can get captured by this ‘veto’ detector and will therefore not be confused with dark matter interactions – neutrons produce nuclear recoils, much like WIMPs, and they must be carefully avoided!
 The combination of the Skin and Outer Detector are very efficient in rejecting such backgrounds, increasing the fraction of the LXe-TPC used for the rare event search.

 The LZ Outer Detector: liquid scintillator tanks envelop the central cryostat; these transparent tanks sit in the ultrapure water and are viewed by external photomultiplier tubes located further out.